The Hand That Rocks the Cradle (1992 film): Critical response

 Vincent Canby of The New York Times said of the film that "The Hand That Rocks the Cradle is meant to scare audiences more or less in the way that the patrons of the early nickelodeons were frightened when they saw the image of a train rushing at them.
 Audiences aren't asked to think, only to react" and that "The Hand That Rocks the Cradle proves again that not thinking isn't especially easy even today.
 Though Mr. Hanson is a slick movie maker, he is not an especially persuasive one here.
 Don't be gulled by those who would compare The Hand That Rocks the Cradle to Fatal Attraction, which features three strong characters who, in one way or another, are ready to answer for their actions."
 He added that "Mr. Hanson creates the occasionally effective shock effect to satisfy those who want to squeal in mock fright.
 More often the devices he uses are such tired tricks as the crosscutting between two sets of simultaneous, often innocent, actions to create the illusion of suspense that can't be sustained."
 Rebecca Hawkes of The Daily Telegraph gave the film a rating a 3 stars out of 5 and said that "It's a tense, viscerally unsettling moment, that helps make the film into something more than just a fun, formulaic thriller", while Sue Heal of The Radio Times rated the film 4 stars out of 5, stating that "This is pure unbridled hokum, of course, but extremely effective until the last 30 minutes, when the plot rapidly self-destructs."

 In 2006, the film was included in Bravo's special 30 Even Scarier Movie Moments, placing at #24.

 Dread Central reported that, in the years since the film's original release, it has garnered a cult following.

 Criticism from feminists

-The Hand That Rocks the Cradle received criticism from some feminists for its depiction of sexual assault and violence between women.
+The Hand That Rocks the Cradle received criticism from some feminists for its depiction of sexual assault and of violence between women.
 The Washington Post reviewer Rita Kempley criticized the film, arguing that it is anti-feminist.
 De Mornay challenged these accusations, saying: "This is a compelling story, and a compelling thriller...
 We have a lack of women writers and a lack of good roles for women.
 Because of this shortage, there's the belief in some circles that when women are portrayed in the film, they must always be portrayed as wonderful human beings.
 This is a kind of minority thinking I don't like.
 It's counterproductive."